 Alterwitz was the recipient of the Nevada Arts Council Visual Artist Fellowship.
 Her work has been published in Smithsonian Magazine, Orion Magazine, The New Statesman, among others.

-She has exhibited her work in both traditional exhibition and site-specific installations in the United States, United Kingdom, Japan, China, Spain, Israel and Poland.
+She has exhibited her work in both traditional exhibition and site-specific installations in the United States, England, Wales, Japan, China, Spain, Israel, Poland and Greece.

 Alterwitz lives and works in Las Vegas, Nevada.

-In 2015, Alterwitz initiated the Art + Science project for Lenscratch Magazine and is currently the contributing writer for the A + S section.
-She contributes as juror, curator and educator.
-Educational programming include workshops with universities and hospitals, speaking engagements, and educational programming to students of all ages.
-In 2015 she participated in the Mayo Clinic Humanities in Medicine symposium.
+Linda Alterwitz contributes to the Las Vegas community and other communities throughout the United States as a writer, juror, curator and educator.
+In 2015, she initiated the Art + Science project for Lenscratch Magazine and is currently the contributing writer for the Art + Science section.
+Her educational programming includes workshops with universities hospitals, and students of all ages and speaking and presentation engagements.
+In 2018 she will be a presenter at the Mayo Clinic Humanities in Medicine annual symposium.

 Alterwitz actively partipates in collaborations with communities, medical schools, universities, hospitals and public schools to help educate and engage people to extend the boundaries of experience, thought, and aesthetics.